 Pritzker Levine has the resources, background and skill to provide efficient and cost-effective representation to clients on First Amendment-related matters.

-- As Executive Director and Staff Counsel for the First Amendment Project, a nonprofit public interest law firm that she founded, Elizabeth Pritzker represented (as lead counsel) environmental association, Citizens for a Healthy Ukiah, in California Public Records Act enforcement lawsuit to obtain public disclosure of chemical content and associated health risks of manufacturing emissions by hardboard maker reported to air quality board pursuant to California Air Toxics “Hot Spots” Information and Assessment Act, over Masonite’s objections that its emissions data were trade secrets.
+Represented (as lead trial counsel) environmental association, Citizens for a Healthy Ukiah, in California Public Records Act enforcement lawsuit to obtain public disclosure of chemical content and associated health risks of manufacturing emissions by hardboard maker reported to air quality board pursuant to California Air Toxics “Hot Spots” Information and Assessment Act, over Masonite’s objections that its emissions data were trade secrets.

-Ms Pritzker served as a member of the legal team representing U.C.
+Represented, as part of legal team, U.C.
 Santa Barbara student and Daily Nexus reporter, Tim Molloy, in lawsuit alleging that then-governor Pete Wilson and the University of California Board of Regents violated the Bagley-Keene Open Meeting Act by secretly locking up the votes of a majority of Regents through private phone conversations prior to public meeting at which the Regents voted to abolish affirmative action at the University.

-Ms. Pritzker co-represented Consumers Union, the independent nonprofit publisher of Consumer Reports, in a lawsuit filed by Sharper Image over reviews of the product maker’s Ionic Breeze Quadra air cleaner.
-Although the case was filed in federal district court, she and her legal team succeeded in having the suit dismissed under California’s anti-SLAPP law, which protects against lawsuits that chill constitutional rights, particularly the right to free speech, with fees and costs awarded to the client.
+Co-represented Consumers Union, the independent nonprofit publisher of Consumer Reports, in a lawsuit filed by Sharper Image over reviews of the product maker’s Ionic Breeze Quadra air cleaner; succeeded in having the suit dismissed under California’s anti-SLAPP law, which protects against lawsuits that chill constitutional rights, particularly the right to free speech, with fees and costs awarded to the client.

-While serving as Lead Staff Counsel at the First Amendment Project, Ms. Pritzker was part of the legal team that represented University of California graduate student, Daniel Bernstein, in federal court challenge to the constitutionality of the United States government’s use and application of federal export-control laws to restrict public dissemination of scientific studies involving cryptographic documents and software.
-The case was litigated in the federal district and appellate courts in California.
-The matter settled on confidential terms while the case was pending before the United States Supreme Court.
+Represented, as part of a legal team, University of California graduate student, Daniel Bernstein, in federal court challenge to the constitutionality of the United States government’s use and application of federal export-control laws to restrict public dissemination of scientific studies involving cryptographic documents and software.

-- Elizabeth Pritzker served as lead counsel for the Norbertine Fathers of St. Michael’s Abbey, a silent order of Norbertine priests, when the order was sued for “speaking out” “in a Letter to the Editor against the proposed development of the Portola Hill ridge line surrounding the Abbey.
-She succeeded in having the lawsuit against the Fathers dismissed under California’s anti-SLAPP law, with fees and costs awarded to the Abbey.
+Represented (as lead trial counsel) the Norbertine Fathers of St. Michael’s Abbey, a silent order of Norbertine priests, when the order was sued for “speaking out” in a Letter to the Editor against the proposed development of the Portola Hill ridgeline surrounding the Abbey; succeeded in having the lawsuit against the Order dismissed under California’s anti-SLAPP law, with fees and costs awarded to the Order.

-- Elizabeth Pritzker represented the daughter and heir of famed science fiction author, E. E. “Doc” Smith, when she was sued for writing a Letter to the Editor criticizing a comic book treatment of her father’s famous “Lensman” science fiction series.
-In the first use of California’s anti-SLAPP law in 1992, Ms. Pritzker (as Executive Director/Staff Counsel for he First Amendment Project, a non-profit public interest law firm) succeeded in having the lawsuit dismissed under the then-new law, with fees and costs awarded to her client by the Alameda County Superior Court.
+Represented (as lead trial counsel) daughter and heir of famed science fiction author, E. E. “Doc” Smith, when she was sued for writing a Letter to the Editor criticizing a comic book treatment of her father’s famous “Lensman” science fiction series.
+In the first use of California’s anti-SLAPP law in 1992, Ms. Pritzker (as Executive Director/Counsel for the First Amendment Project, a non-profit public interest law firm) succeeded in having the lawsuit dismissed, with fees and costs awarded to her client.